 In the fall of 2012, Dr. Dorr and Dr. Gilbert joined the faculty and staff of the Keck School of Medicine of USC.
 Dr. Gilbert practices part time at the Keck facility as a Clinical Assistant Professor.
 There he has honed his expertise with the Mako Robotic computer system for partial knee replacement surgery.
 One of the most experienced surgeons in Southern California with this system, this significant advance in orthorobotics allows for the successful implantation of single compartment knee replacements in appropriate cases.
 This surgery is less invasive and patient recovery is faster.

 Dr. Gilbert is involved in multiple research projects including robotic surgery, use of tourniquets, pain management and rehabilitation techniques.
-He is a teaching consultant for Zimmer Orthopedics where he is part of the design team for the next generation of arthropalsty instruments called iAssist.
-He is also a teaching consultant for Mako Surgical which is the company responsible for the Mako robotic system.
+He is a teaching consultant for Mako Surgical which is the company responsible for the Mako robotic system.
 He enjoys teaching other surgeons these advanced techniques.

-Dr. Gilbert has participated in Operation Walk since 2005.
-He has traveled to China, Guatemala, Vietnam and Nicaragua with the Operation Walk team to perform hip and knee replacement surgeries with local doctors to those that can’t afford this procedure.
+The Gilbert family has participated in Operation Walk since 2005.
+They have traveled to China, Guatemala, Vietnam.
+Thailand, Honduras, Cuba and Nicaragua with the Operation Walk team to perform hip and knee replacement surgeries with local doctors to those that can’t afford this procedure.
 Mobility is essential to these people and giving this gift is very rewarding.
 He has also participated in Operation Walk Los Angeles with the team providing this needed surgery to ours here at home.
-Dr. Gilbert serves as a member of the Board of Directors of Operation Walk LA Chapter.
+Dr. Gilbert serves as Medical Director and Secretary of the Board of Directors of Operation Walk LA Chapter.

 Hip and knee replacements and other orthopaedic maladies can be stressful and difficult for patients.
 Dr. Gilbert has emphasized communication and education in his approach to patient care.
 This patient focused care approach has helped thousands of patients, enhanced their comfort and decrease their pain and improve their function.

 Dr. Gilbert resides in the Pasadena area with his wife Cindy and their two boys, Jim and Christopher.
 Cindy is a nurse manager at the Engemann Student Health Center at USC.
 Their outside interests include family activities, church activities, exercise, skiing, golf and scuba diving.
 He and his son, Christopher, are certified rescue divers.
-The family enjoys volunteer work including helping the less fortunate and Habitat for Humanity.
 All have gone on Operation Walk trips.